CMakePP/CMaize/docs/src/background/statement_of_need.rst

 code :cite:`cmake_cookbook,its_time_to_do_cmake_right,samples_for_moderncmake`,
-the growing reliance on template repositories :cite:`cmake_template,cpp_boilerplate,cppbase,cpp_lib_template,minimal_cmake_example,moderncpp_project_template,package_example`, and even just copy/paste-ing CMake scripts from one project into another the broader community of CMake-based build system developer seem to have just accepted the verboseness and repetition (N.B. citations here are representative, not exhaustive, i.e., we are aware that there are many more examples!).
+the growing reliance on template repositories :cite:`cmake_template,cpp_boilerplate,cppbase,cpp_lib_template,minimal_cmake_example,moderncpp_project_template,package_example`, and even just copy/paste-ing CMake scripts from one project into another, the broader community of CMake-based build system developer seem to have accepted the verboseness and repetition (N.B. citations here are representative, not exhaustive, i.e., we are aware that there are many more examples!).
 All of these approaches to writing build systems run afoul of the